Takashi Nagai: Death

 On 1 May 1951, he asked to be transported to the college hospital in Nagasaki so that the medical students could observe the last moments of a man preparing to die from leukemia.
 He prolonged the day of hospitalization to wait for the statue of Our Lady, a gift from the Italian Catholic Medical Association.

 Until the evening, his condition seemed stable.
 However, around 9:40pm, Nagai complained of dizziness and became unconscious.
-After two injections of cardiotonics, he regained his consciousness and prayed "Jesus, Mary, Joseph, into your hands, I entrust my soul."
+After two injections of cardiotonics, he regained his consciousness and prayed: "Jesus, Mary, Joseph, into your hands, I entrust my soul."

 Then he took the cross from the hand of his son Makoto, who rushed into the room, and shortly after he shouted the words "Please pray!"
-Nagai breathed his last at 9:50 pm.
+Nagai died at 9:50 pm.
 He died at the age of 43.
 On the following day, his body underwent an autopsy at the hospital according to his will.
 His spleen had swelled to 3,410g (normal weight: 94g), and his liver weighed 5,035g (normal weight: 1,400g).

-On 3 May, his funeral Mass was celebrated by Bishop Paul Aijirō Yamaguchi in front of the cathedral.
-On 14 May, an official ceremony took place in memory of Nagai.
-An estimated 20,000 attended.
-The city of Nagasaki observed one minute of silence while the bells of all the religious buildings rang.
-His remains were interred in the Sakamoto international cemetery.
+On May 3, his funeral Mass was celebrated by Bishop Paul Aijirō Yamaguchi in front of the cathedral.
+On May 14, an official ceremony took place in memory of Nagai.
+An estimated 20,000 people attended.
+The city of Nagasaki observed one minute of silence while the bells of all the religious buildings and the sirens of factories rang.
+His remains were interred in the Sakamoto International Cemetery.

+Personal life

+In 1934, Nagai proposed to Midori Moriyama.
+They married in August and had four children: a boy, Makoto (誠, born 3 April 1935 – 4 April 2001), and three daughters, Ikuko (郁子, born 7 July 1937 – 1939), Sasano who died shortly after her birth, and Kayano (佳也乃, born 18 August 1941 – 2 February 2008).